 - Shawna Davie, Project Manager, Race Forward/Center for Social Inclusion

 - Jana Lynott, AICP, Senior Strategic Policy Advisor, AARP Public Policy Institute

-More About the Conference
+All the Conference Links

-- See a list of the Field Trips and Activities
+- Field Trips and Activities